beauvais/content_production/content_plan_template.md

 ## Creation plan

+**Answer: What is it?**

+This is a webpage with text and an image.
+It'll live at /programs/our\_new\_offering.
+It'll take two weeks to write, and a week to organise photos.

 **Answer: How will we make and use it?**

 Set down what will make up this content, where it will be published, and record any special requirements it raises.
 Include dates, both when commissioned and by when it needs publishing.

-**e.g.**

-This is a webpage with text and an image.
-It'll live at /programs/our\_new\_offering.
-It'll take two weeks to write, and a week to organise photos.

 Commissioned: 20 September, 2019 Published: 15 October, 2019